A complete guide to cancellation fees, refund timelines, and your rights as a passenger across all major Indian airlines

 Overview of Airline Refund Policies in India

 Navigating airline refund policies in India can feel like solving a puzzle, especially with the variety of rules across carriers.
-Whether you're booking with Air India, IndiGo, or a budget airline like Akasa Air, understanding refund eligibility is key to avoiding costly surprises, particularly if your travel plans are flexible.
-Each airline offers a mix of refundable and non-refundable fares, with policies varying based on ticket type, cancellation timing, and additional services like travel insurance.
-Below, we break down the refund policies of major Indian airlines to help you make informed decisions.
+Whether you are booking with Air India, IndiGo, or a newer airline like Akasa Air, understanding refund eligibility before you purchase is key to avoiding costly surprises when your plans change.

 Air India Refund Policy